Updated: September 25, 2022

 - Vegetable juice

-7 easy tips to reduce your sodium intake
+7 ways to reduce your sodium intake

 Salt is often used to flavor and preserve food, which can make cutting back on sodium seem challenging.
 But there are simple ways to eat less of it — try these tips to cut down on the sodium you get at every meal.

-1. Opt for fresh and frozen produce and meats, rather than canned varieties.
-Salt is typically added to canned goods to help extend shelf life, but some frozen produce is usually “flash-frozen” to help preserve freshness and nutritional value, making it a healthy option that doesn’t need extra salt to taste great.
+1. Opt for fresh and frozen produce and meats, rather than canned or processed meat varieties.
+Salt is typically added to canned goods to help extend shelf life, but some frozen produce is usually “flash-frozen” to help preserve freshness and nutritional value, making it a healthy option that doesn’t need extra added salt to taste great.
 Just make sure to check the nutrition label to verify the sodium content.

 Did you know?